-- Are there private, more upscale services on site?
+- Are there private, luxury services on site?
 (Massage, gyms)

-The most useful considerations are those that align with each persons’ needs.
-Being honest about needs and preferences will narrow down ideal options.
-Inpatient and outpatient both serve the patient’s needs with different services they offer.
+It is important to consider what specific type of treatment and amenities you desire.
+Being honest about preferences will narrow down treatment options.
+Inpatient and outpatient both serve distinct situations with the different services they offer.

 Make A Change For The Better

 The process of selecting a rehab may seem intimidating.
 There are many choices depending on traveling options, treatments, medications and financing.
 The first step is making a life-changing call.
 Treatment providers allow future patients to ask questions as they guide them to treatment.
 Contact a treatment provider today to discuss treatment options.